 Transferable Military Skills

-Security clearance: This is not essential for most construction jobs, but it can be useful on defence, infrastructure, nuclear, transport and secure-estate projects where vetting is part of access or contract delivery.
+Security clearance: This is not required for most construction jobs, but it can help on defence, infrastructure, transport, secure-estate or sensitive sites.

 Civilian Qualifications and Certifications